Key-Puncher/key-puncher.github.io/_posts/2021-02-16-being-a-defender-human-virus.md

 ---
 layout: post
-title: Being a Defender: A Human Virus
+title: Being a Defender - A Human Virus
 ---

 To think like an attacker, is to think about the weakest points of entry.
 What would I attack first?
 It's hard not to notice the similarities in a threat like the coronavirus.
 Our attackers in this case are not people, but a self-spreading virus that nonetheless exploits the vulnerabilities in the system and in people.